sairammohandass/DirtyDog-NFT-Solana/README.md

 # shell
 solana config get
 ```

-You should receive an output similar to the one below.
  The key things to look out for are the `RPC URL` and our `Keypair Path`.
 These 2 are the ones you will most likely change in order to do some testing.
 ```sh
 # output
 Config File: /home/sairam/.config/solana/cli/config.yml